 Faster processors, wireless charging capabilities, and improved cameras are all part of what differentiates the iPhone 8 and iPhone 8 Plus from the iPhone 7 series.

-- What are the iPhone 8 and iPhone 8 Plus?
-The iPhone 8 and iPhone 8 Plus are part of the newest generation of Apple's smartphones.
+- What are Apple’s iPhone 8 and iPhone 8 Plus?
+The iPhone 8 and iPhone 8 Plus are part of the newest generation of Apple’s smartphones.
 They are an incremental upgrade from the iPhone 7 series but still feature a number of updates that improve on the older models.

-- Why do the iPhone 8 and iPhone 8 Plus matter?
+- Why do Apple’s iPhone 8 and iPhone 8 Plus matter?
 The iPhone 8 series have several new features that consumers have wanted for a while, including wireless charging.
-The iPhone 8 series may not quiet Apple's critics, though—it's still essentially the same as the iPhone 7 series, and all the big innovation is confined to the iPhone X.
+The iPhone 8 series may not quiet Apple’s critics, though–it’s still essentially the same as the iPhone 7 series, and all the big innovation is confined to the iPhone X.

-- Who does the iPhone 8 and iPhone 8 Plus affect?
+- Who does Apple’s iPhone 8 and iPhone 8 Plus affect?
 The iPhone 8 affects anyone who is part of the Apple ecosystem, as well as IT leaders who might need to answer the question: Why go with an iPhone 8 series when you can have the advancements of the iPhone X?

 - How can I get an iPhone 8 or iPhone 8 Plus?
 The iPhone 8 and iPhone 8 Plus will be available for pre-order starting September 15.
 They will be available in stores on September 22.